hyperledger/besu-docs/docs/HowTo/Configure/Configure-HA/Sample-Configuration.md

 ## Manual Configurations

 Where applicable, we strongly recommend using service discovery.
-That is, pair your load balancer configuration with something that dynamically detects new nodes and failures.
+That is, pair your load balancer configuration with something that dynamically detects new nodes and removed failed nodes.

 For nginx use multiple upstreams (one for each port).
 Pair each upstream with a separate server block.